akononovicius/akononovicius/README.md

 I use GitHub primarily to share data and source code related to my research.
 I also use GitHub to store contents of the [Physics of Risk](https://rf.mokslasplius.lt/) blog.

-Currently I am using programming for scientific purposes as well as to make my everyday computer usage easier.
+Currently, I am using programming for scientific purposes as well as to facilitate everyday interactions with my computers (most of which run some kind of Linux distribution).

-For scientific calculations I tend to rely on Python (for quick empirical analysis and model prototyping), C (for "heavy" calculations) and JavaScript (for interactive web models and complicated calculations requiring object oriented design).
-Sometimes, mostly for algebraic manipulations, I rely on Mathematica.
+For scientific calculations I tend to rely on Python (for quick empirical analysis and model prototyping), numba library or C (for "heavy" calculations) and JavaScript (for interactive web models and complicated calculations requiring object oriented design).
+Sometimes, mostly for algebraic manipulations, I rely on Mathematica (Wolfram Engine).
+Although I try to replace it with sympy library.

-In everyday usage I rely on Bash scripting and Python.
+In everyday usage I rely on shell (mostly Bash) scripting and Python.

 **Actively using:** JavaScript (Node.js, jQuery, plotly, d3, Leaflet, TypeScript), Python (numpy, pandas, matplotlib, scipy, sympy, pymc3), C (GNU Scientific Library), Wolfram Mathematica.